A subordinate, or dependent, clause is similar to a main clause, but it is not a complete thought.

 Relative Adverbs

-Aliens is the subject, and prefer is the verb.
+Aliens is the subject, and know is the verb.

-There is the subject, and is is the verb.
-This clause starts with the relative adverb when, so it is subordinate.
+Cows is the subject, and hide is the verb.
+This clause starts with the relative adverb where, so it is subordinate.

 Need more help identifying subordinate clauses?
 Complete the practice exercises in this video!